alfredotang/afu-poc-workspace/docs/folder-structure.md

 ```
 > Note: By default, the `DefaultLayout` is used.
 >
-> Note: Because layout is defined in `definePage`, it is not supported **hot reloading** in development mode, you need to restart the dev server to see the changes.
+> Note: Because layouts is defined in `definePage`, it is not supported **hot reloading** in development mode, you need to restart the dev server to see the changes.

 # Troubleshooting
 ```